 The Ascent models only run when they recognize a container.
 This means that previous Vitamix containers that don’t have NFC tags will not work with the new models.

 The Ascent models also have Bluetooth.
 Vitamix has not said what they plan on doing with it, but when you turn on any of the Ascent models on, you can search for available Bluetooth connections on your phone, and “Vitamix_1.1” shows up.
-I don’t know when they will roll out Bluetooth features, but since the Bluetooth connection is there ready to go, we will most likely be able to use the future features on models bought now.
+I don’t know when they will roll out Bluetooth features, but since the Bluetooth connection is there ready to go, we should be able to use the future features on models bought now.